-I am Zeyu Li, you can pronounce it as "zay-YOO lee", or simply call me Peter.
 I am a Ph.D. candidate in Economics at the University of California, Irvine.
-My research primarily lies within the applied microeconomic fields of Labor Economics, Urban Economics, and Economics of Education.
-I am skilled in applying various techniques such as Instrumental Variables, Difference-in-Differences, Synthetic Control, and Regression Discontinuity Design to conduct causal inference.
+My research focuses on applied microeconomics, particularly Labor Economics, Urban Economics, and the Economics of Education.
+I specialize in collecting diverse datasets—including surveys, administrative records, and web-scraped data—and applying data-driven techniques like Instrumental Variables, Difference-in-Differences, Synthetic Control, and Regression Discontinuity Design to conduct causal inference.
+I am also experienced in using statistical software such as Stata, R, and Python for data analysis and visualization.
+I am currently on the job market and am available for interviews.

 Research